Schoenecker Center - STEAM Complex

 University of St. Thomas, St. Paul, Minnesota

-The south campus at the University of St. Thomas will soon be home to a new state-of-the-art Science, Technology, Engineering, Art and Math (STEAM) complex on Summit Avenue that will adjoin the O'Shaughnessy Science Hall.
-Design work is in progress with plans to break ground May, 2022.
-Project completion and Owner occupancy is expected to allow classes to commence spring semester 2024.
+The south campus at the University of St. Thomas is home to a new state-of-the-art Science, Technology, Engineering, Art and Math (STEAM) complex on Summit Avenue that adjoins the O'Shaughnessy Science Hall.
+Project completion and Owner occupancy in January 2024 allowed classes to commence spring semester 2024.

-University President Julie Sullivan states, "The STEAM complex will meet critical university, societal and community needs, including increasing diversity in STEAM fields and promoting sustainability."
-Programs to be offered in the new building include civil, computer, electrical and mechanical engineering; art history, emerging media and music; and biology, chemistry, physics, and earth, environment and society.
+Former University President Julie Sullivan stated, "The STEAM complex will meet critical university, societal and community needs, including increasing diversity in STEAM fields and promoting sustainability."
+Programs offered in the new building include civil, computer, electrical and mechanical engineering; art history, emerging media and music; and biology, chemistry, physics, and earth, environment and society.

-The project also includes a new central utility plant (CUP) for the south campus in the lower level of STEAM.
+The project also includes a new central utility plant (CUP) for the south campus in the lower level of Schoenecker Center.
 This mechanical infrastructure space will serve the University now and long-term.
-There will be some renovation in nearby existing buildings: O'Shaughnessy Science Hall (OSS), the Facilities Design Center (FDC), and Owens Science Hall (OWS).
+There was also some renovation in nearby existing buildings: O'Shaughnessy Science Hall (OSS), the Facilities Design Center (FDC), and Owens Science Hall (OWS).

 The team of BWBR and RAMSA are the project architects and McGough Construction is the design-build contractor.
-The building is being designed to achieve LEED Gold certification from the U.S. Green Building Council.
+The building was designed to achieve LEED Gold certification from the U.S. Green Building Council.